 At that moment, Dr. Atley cried out, “My baby — help her!
-Caroline’s heart is weak as mine was — she’s having an attack!”
+Carol’s heart is weak as mine was — she’s having an attack!”

 Comet glanced at the pretty blond who was pale and in obvious pain.
 “Can’t get her to the hospital in time with that bad a heart!
 Could I save her with Atley’s Cardialink?” asked the man of the future.

-“By altering your basic valve-design to make it a one-way link, the new, improved Cardialink will give Caroline the stamina and power of the Earth’s pulsing core — but it won’t allow her illness to cause the quakes your heart did or the poisoning Metallo’s did.
-She may be better than before — a heroine, even.”
+“By altering your basic valve-design to make it a one-way link, the new, improved Cardialink will give Carol the stamina and power of the Earth’s pulsing core — but it won’t allow her illness to cause the quakes your heart did or the poisoning Metallo’s did.
+She may be better than before — potentially even a hero.”